crcn/tandem-old/docs/immediate-todos.md

 - [x] history
   - [ ] use git

+- [ ] alignment tools next to resizer

 - [x] clipboard
   - [ ] use actual native clipboard for c&p